Myndex/TuttleAndButtle/README.md

 # TuttleAndButtle
-Canonical rebuttals to sponsored rumors._
+_Canonical rebuttals to sponsored rumors._

 ## Rebuttal to "WCAG 3 is not ready yet"

-December of 2021, Eric Eggert (Yatil) continued his obstructive commentary regarding new contrast methods proposed in WCAG 3.
-This opinion piece has been re-used and re-posted over the last few years by others of the obstruction group.
+Early December of 2021, Eric Eggert (Yatil) continued his derisive commentary regarding new contrast methods proposed in WCAG 3.
+This opinion piece has been re-used and re-posted over the last few years by others of the small group of obstructionists.

-The piece itself is of little value, but it has come to our attention that it is being used as a reference, to obstruct the progress of actual accessibility.
+The piece itself is of little value, but it has come to our attention that it is being used as a reference, cited to obstruct the progress of actual accessibility research.
 As such, it needs to be challenged.
 It does not contain facts, but rather is a string of provocative logical fallacies, as discussed below, on a line by line basis.

 ------------
 > ### _WCAG 3 is not ready yet_

-No one said it was, but parts are certainly ready for testing, and undergoing tests.
+No one said it was, but parts are/were certainly ready for testing, and actively undergoing tests.
 APCA was brought to the public view and published as an npm package December 2021 to enable the larger public beta period for testing and evaluation.
-Mr. Eggert's opinion piece, along with actions by other obstructionists, had a chilling effect, including causing beta testers to drop out of the beta test program.
+Mr. Eggert's opinion piece, along with actions by other obstructionists, had a chilling effect, including the disruption of the beta program, and causing some beta testers and early adopters to drop out of the beta test program.

 > _And it won’t be for quite some time._

-Logical fallacy: reciting **facts not in evidence**, false premise, appeal to ignorance, and uninformed rhetoric.
+**Logical fallacy:** reciting **facts not in evidence**, false premise, appeal to ignorance, and uninformed rhetoric.

-At the time this was stated, WCAG 3 was expected to evolve within a few years.
-However, as a result of the obstructionists, WCAG 3 was brought down and restarted nearly from scratch, and as a result, now does not have any clear release date.
+At the time this was stated, WCAG&nbsp;3 was expected to evolve within a few years.
+However, as a result of the obstructionists, WCAG&nbsp;3 was brought down and restarted nearly from scratch, and as a result, now does not have any clear release date.

-Because of the important of visual accessibility, the APCA and APC-Readability Criterion is now on a fast-track development with the non-profit Inclusive Reading Technologies, Inc.
+Because of the importance of visual accessibility, the APCA and APC-Readability Criterion is now on a fast-track development with the non-profit [Inclusive Reading Technologies, Inc.](https://readtech.org/ARC/)

 > _In the last couple of weeks, more and more people point at the WCAG 3.0 Working Draft and recommend the adoption of aspects from it that suit their needs, despite the draft clearly stating (emphasis theirs):_

 The "aspects of it" is the contrast method, APCA.
 People are using it because the existing WCAG&nbsp;2 simply does not work.
-Those that had been adopting it in 2021 were part of the wide public beta program.
+Those that had been adopting it in 2021 were part of the wide public beta program, devised to ensure that future contrast methods did not fail, the way WCAG&nbsp;2 contrast has.

 > _These are early drafts of guidelines included to serve as initial examples.
 They are used to illustrate what WCAG 3.0 could look like and to test the process of writing content.
 These guideline drafts should not be considered as final content of WCAG 3.0.
 They are included to show how the structure would work._

-Logical fallacies: begging the question, false dilemma, equivocation (Doublespeak), post hoc ergo propter hoc, straw man.
+**Logical fallacies:** begging the question (circular argument), false dilemma, equivocation (doublespeak), post hoc ergo propter hoc (after this, therefore because of this, i.e. false correlation), straw man argument (unrelated/irrelevant argument).

-They are included as guidelines to test and evaluate the process of creating the guideline, process of using, testing the guideline function as part of the public beta test, etc.
+They are included as guidelines to test and evaluate the process of creating the guideline, process of using, and of testing the guideline function as part of the public beta test, etc.

-In 2021, as well now, WCAG 2 is not "mandated law" in most of the world, though unfortunately it has been added to some rules in some specific cases, despite the known failings and potential for harm.
+In 2021, as well as now, WCAG&nbsp;2 is not "mandated law" in most of the world, though unfortunately it has been added to some rules in some specific cases, despite the known failings and potential for harm.
+More on this a bit later.

 > _W3C Working Groups publish drafts to allow the public and W3C members to give feedback.
 They are explicitly not meant as a recommendation or even as advice.
 To quote from the W3C process document (emphasis mine):_

-Logical fallacies: begging the question, false dilemma, appeal to ignorance, reciting facts not in evidence.
+**Logical fallacies:** begging the question, false dilemma, appeal to ignorance, reciting facts not in evidence.

+How is the public to give feedback, if they don't actually try and use something?
+What benefit would that provide?
+None.
+All guidelines need testing and evaluation.
+APCA was and is undergoing evaluation, in real world circumstances, using real websites and tools developed by and for designers.

-No one ever claimed they were a "recommendation", however when it comes to contrast, WCAG 2.x contrast SCs are so poorly conceived and unusable, that many were eager to try out the new and functional APCA method.
+No one ever claimed WCAG&nbsp;3 was a "recommendation", however when it comes to contrast, WCAG 2.x contrast SCs are so poorly conceived and unusable, that many were eager to try out the new and functional APCA method.

 And in fact, by December of 2021, the APCA method then (and now) in testing was not the version first shown in the January 2021 WCAG 3 working draft, and had already advanced substantially beyond that.
+The stable beta version was released February 15th 2021.

 >> _Working Drafts do not necessarily represent a consensus of the Working Group with respect to their content, and do not imply any endorsement by W3C or its members beyond agreement to work on a general area of technology._
 >> _[…]_
 >> _A Working Draft is suitable for gathering wide review prior to advancing to the next stage of maturity._

-Which refutes the statements Mr Eggert made previously.
+Which refutes the statements Mr Eggert made previously elsewhere (he has claimed that "there is no provision for testing" and other nonsense).
 The working draft is ***explicitly for testing and wide review***.
 So which is it Mr. Eggert?
 That there is no provision for testing as you stated elsewhere?
 Or that there _is_ testing?

 > ### _What’s the issue with being an early adopter?_